 Cinematography: Don Burgess.
 Film Editing: Arthur Schmidt.
 Music: Alan Silvestri.
 Production Design: Rick Carter.
 Producers: Robert Zemeckis, Jack Rapke, Tom Hanks, and Steve Starkey.

 If you liked “Cast Away Movie (2000) Review: Gone & Forgotten Hanks Carries Would-Be Existential Drama,” check out:

 - “‘Sleepless in Seattle’ Movie (1993) Review: Popular Romantic Comedy Lacks Romance & Humor.”

 - “‘Road to Perdition’ Movie (2002) Review: Implausible Narrative Mars Hanks + Newman Showcase.”

 - “‘Captain Phillips’ Movie: Tom Hanks Thriller Misses Forest for the Trees.”

 - “‘Sully’ Movie: Tom Hanks Is Latest Clint Eastwood ‘All-American Hero’.”

 - “‘Affliction’ Movie (1998) Review: Skillful But Implausible Psychological Drama.”

 Cast Away movie cast and crew information via the AFI Catalog website and other sources.

-“Cast Away Movie: Gone & Forgotten Tom Hanks Carries Would-Be Existential Drama” last updated in January 2021.
+“Cast Away Movie (2000) Review: Gone & Forgotten Hanks Carries Would-Be Existential Drama” last updated in March 2021.